Codit/BizTalk-Extended/README.md

 BizTalk<Extended\>
 ======================
-_"Mjolnir"_ is an open-source project that will take your BizTalk development to the next level.
+_"BizTalk<Extended\>"_ is an open-source project that will take your BizTalk development to the next level.

 # Features at a glance
 BizTalk<Extended\> offers the following features: